 In this connection, we draw attention here to two specific initiatives related to pastoralists, for which we seek support:

 Call for a global assessment of pastoralism and rangelands: The United Nations Environment Programme report “A case of benign neglect” (Johnsen et al 2019) reveals a lack of accurate and verifiable information on pastoralists and rangelands worldwide.
 These gaps can hamper good decision-making for a sustainable future.
-The report therefore recommends a multistakeholder international process for a global assessment of the state of and trends in pastoralism and rangelands.
+The report therefore recommends a multi-stakeholder international process for a global assessment of the state of and trends in pastoralism and rangelands.
 Such knowledge will be vital in helping countries develop innovative solutions for sustainable pastoralism and healthy rangelands.

 Call for an International Year of Rangelands and Pastoralists (IYRP): This is an initiative of numerous pastoralist organisations and other stakeholders worldwide who seek to increase understanding of the importance of pastoralists and rangelands for global food security and environmental services and to achieve favourable public policies in all countries in which pastoralists live.
 The ultimate aim is for pastoralists to be better able to make productive use of natural resources in the rangelands in order to provide nutritious animal-source foods that complement the plant-based foods provided by crop farmers.
 Thriving pastoral systems would also ensure local employment and income and would help countries adapt their agriculture to climatic and other changes.